Check out these funny alien books for kids, perfect for a good laugh or an amusing story. Your child will think they’re out of this world!

 The True Meaning of Smekday by Adam Rex

-Of all the chapter books on this list, this is our favorite.
+Of all the middle grade books on this list, this is our favorite.
 If you want to see the movie, be sure and read the book first.
-The movie isn’t true to the book. [chapter book, ages 9 and up]
+The movie isn’t true to the book. [chapter book, ages 9 and up

 Unidentified Suburban Object by Mike Jung

 I like a chapter book with a surprise twist.
 This starts off as a Korean American story of Chloe Cho, your average Tiger Cub who plays violin well, gets good grades, and is an exemplary student.
 But then things change.

 Why?
 I can’t tell you.
 But this is a twist on the Model Minority Asian American stereotype, and it’s funny to boot. [middle grade, ages 9 and up]

 If aliens from other planets were to visit us, would they study us like Jane Goodall studied the chimpanzees?
 What if the study of primitive humans on earth were a science project for a young (but advanced) being from another world?
 Would they be protective of us, the way Jane Goodall is of her chimpanzees?

 These are not questions that Noah Grow has.
 He’s trying to get a glimpse of a few elusive birds, including the wood duck.
 And avoid Coby, the annoying school bully.
 But what starts as a quest for a bird sighting becomes something much, much more.

 This of this adventure of Hoot + Aliens and be prepared to laugh. [middle grade, ages 9 and up]